discordjs/guide/guide/event-handling/README.md

 client.login(token);
 ```

-After removing the above code, you'll dynamically retrieve all the event files.
-Add this below your `const cooldowns` line:
+Now, you'll write the code for dynamically retrieving all the event files in the `events` folder.
+Add this below the `const cooldowns` line in `index.js`:

 ```diff
 const cooldowns = new Discord.Collection();